Air Conditioner Repair Checklist

 - Leading your system to stop working sooner

-If you can’t remember when you last changed yours, switch off your AC fully and pull out the filter.
+If you can’t remember when you last replaced your filter, switch off your AC fully and pull out the filter.
 You can locate the filter in your furnace or air pump’s blower compartment.
 It may also be located in an adjoining filter holder or wall-mounted return air grille.

 Hold the filter up to your light fixture.
 If you see a lot of dust, you should replace it.